dida-do/eurocropsml/docs/examples.md

 ## Obtaining data for different countries

 The ready-to-use EuroCropsML dataset provides preprocessed data for Estonia, Latvia, and Portugal.
 Using the `eurocropsml` package and `eurocropsml-cli` you can use the same processing-pipeline steps also to obtain analogously preprocessed data for other countries.
-In order to do so, the please make sure to download and unzip the necessary [meta](https://ec.europa.eu/eurostat/de/web/gisco/geodata/reference-data/administrative-units-statistical-units/nuts) and [vector data](https://zenodo.org/records/10118572) to into your `EUROCROPS_DATA_DIR` directory:
+In order to do so, please make sure to download and unzip the necessary [meta](https://ec.europa.eu/eurostat/de/web/gisco/geodata/reference-data/administrative-units-statistical-units/nuts) and [vector data](https://zenodo.org/records/10118572) to into your `EUROCROPS_DATA_DIR` directory:
 ```console
 └── data/
     ├── meta_data/